tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/canonical-did-table.md

 <figcaption> Treatment effect value </figcaption>
 </p>

 The obtained results indicate that the presence of the Q&A feature is associated with lower ratings.
-However, it is crucial to acknowledge that the differences in means table presented above is merely suggestive and should be interpreted with caution.
-To obtain more accurate and reliable estimates, it is essential to conduct a regression analysis that allows us to control for other variables that may be related to the outcome and treatment, thereby providing a more comprehensive understanding of the relationship.
+Note that the differences-in-means table is merely suggestive and should be interpreted with caution.
+To obtain more accurate and reliable estimates, it is essential to conduct a regression analysis, which allows to control for variables and examine the statistical significance of the results.
+Refer to the [next topic](/canonical-DiD/run) to continue with this example as a DiD regression!

-Utilising regression analysis not only enhances the precision of the estimates but also allows us to examine the statistical significance of the results.
-This helps determine the strength and reliability of the observed relationship between the Q&A feature and ratings.
-Additionally, regression analysis enables the exploration of potential interactions or nonlinear effects, providing further insights into the complex dynamics at play.

 {{% summary %}}

-- **Difference-in-Difference** (DiD) is a powerful statistical method for evaluating the causal impact of a treatment or intervention.

-- DiD compares changes in outcomes between a treatment group and a control group before and after the treatment is implemented.
+**Difference-in-Difference** (DiD) is a powerful statistical method for evaluating the causal impact of a treatment or intervention.
+It compares changes in outcomes between a treatment group and a control group before and after the treatment is implemented.
+Assumptions crucial for a causal interpretation of the estimates are the *parallel trends* assumption and the *conditional independence* assumption.

-- **Average Treatment Effect** (ATE) represents the average effect of treatment on all units.

-- **Average Treatment Effect on the Treated** (ATT) focuses on the treated units, while **Average Treatment Effect for the Untreated** (ATU) focuses on the control group.

-- The **parallel trends** assumption and **conditional independence** assumption are crucial for a causal interpretation of the estimates.
+An example is given to illustrate how to obtain the difference-in-means table for a 2x2 DiD design.
+To learn how to estimate the effect with regression analysis, refer to [the next topic](//canonical-DiD/run)

 {{% /summary %}}